How to store raspberries: tips on freezing & more

 Storing fresh raspberries

 Fresh raspberries have a very short shelf life.
-The delicate berries can easily withstand one or two days in the refrigerator – after a few days in a refrigerator, raspberries become mushy and start to mould.
-The best way to keep raspberries fresh in the fridge is to place them next to each other in a single layer, for example on a plate, in a shallow bowl or in a colander.
-If you put them in a container, make sure the container is air permeable.
+The delicate berries can easily withstand one or two days in the refrigerator.
+But after just a few days in the fridge, they will become mushy and start to mould.
+The best way to keep raspberries fresh in the fridge is to place them next to each other in a single layer, for example on a plate, in a shallow bowl or in a strainer.
+If you put them in a container, make sure the container is not airtight.
 To prevent mould, ensure the raspberries are thoroughly dry.
 In fact, when they come from your own garden, it is better to not wash raspberries for this reason.

-If the fruits are moist, blot them dry before placing them in the refrigerator.
-Alternatively, the bottom of the container can be lined with paper towels to absorb the moisture.
+If the fruits are moist, pat them dry with a paper towel before placing them in the refrigerator.
+Alternatively, line the bottom of the container with paper towels to absorb any moisture.
 Remove any pest-infested, mouldy or rotten raspberries to prevent the spread of raspberry diseases to the remaining healthy fruits.
-Raspberries picked when fully ripe can be eaten right away – they have the best aroma.
+Raspberries picked when fully ripe can be eaten straight away — they also have the best aroma.

 Freezing raspberries

 Freezing raspberries is an excellent method for extending them beyond their season.
-Before freezing, however, wash and pre-sort your raspberries.
-Remove any raspberry fruit that shows signs of damage or mould.
+However, before you freeze them, wash and pre-sort your raspberries first.
+Remove any raspberries that show signs of damage or mould.
 After washing and sorting, thoroughly drain and dab the raspberries with a kitchen towel to prevent ice crystals from forming during freezing.
-After freezing, the raspberries will keep for at least 6 months.
+Once frozen, the raspberries will keep for at least 6 months.

 How to freeze raspberries

-There are two ways to freeze raspberries, depending on what they will be used for when they are defrosted.
+There are two ways to freeze raspberries.
+Which method you go with depends on what you want to use them for when they are defrosted.

 If you are not bothered by the raspberries freezing together in small clusters, simply place them in an airtight freezer box and put them in the freezer.
 If you are using a freezer bag, press the excess air out of the bag before freezing to reduce the loss of vitamins and flavour.
-This method is easy and useful for later use of the raspberries in sauces, purees, smoothies and shakes.
-We suggest freezing your raspberries in a freezer box rather than a bag – raspberries are sensitive to pressure and easily damaged when handled too much.
+This method is easy and useful for when you plan on using the raspberries in sauces, purees, smoothies and shakes.
+We suggest freezing your raspberries in a freezer box rather than a bag — raspberries are sensitive to pressure and easily damaged when handled too much.
 Alternatively, puree your fresh raspberries and freeze them as a puree.

 Now, not everyone has the patience to separate raspberries frozen to each other.
-If your plan to use them to decorate a cake or garnish a punch, Bacardi Razz or other cocktails, you will need the individual fruits.
-In this case, a better freezing method is to place the berries in single layer on a plate, in a bowl or on a baking tray and cover them with cling film – put them in the freezer like this.
-To prevent the raspberries from freeze-drying, additionally cover the fruit with foil or a plastic lid.
+If you plan on using them to decorate a cake or garnish a punch, Bacardi Razz or other cocktails, you will need to keep the fruits separate.
+In this case, your best bet is to place the berries in a single layer on a plate, in a bowl or on a baking tray and cover them with cling film and freeze them this way.
+To prevent the raspberries from getting freezer burn, cover the fruit with foil or a plastic lid.

 Freezing raspberries or raspberry puree is a gentle preservation method that retains more vitamins than canning.
-However, these can of course also be lost during subsequent processing – for example in the oven when baking a cake or when heating the raspberries to make a sauce.
+That said, nutrients can also be lost during subsequent processing, for example in the oven when baking a cake or when heating the raspberries to make a sauce.
 Defrosting frozen raspberries in the refrigerator and then using them raw for a smoothie, porridge or milkshake also retains the healthy vitamins.

 How to process frozen raspberries

 If you enjoy raspberry sauces or purees with yoghurt, curds, a mousse or a pudding, you can freeze processed raspberries instead of raw ones.
 Try your hand at making raspberry ice cream with whipped cream, egg yolks, vanilla sugar and slightly pureed raspberries.
 After freezing the mixture, stir it every few hours so that the egg yolk does not settle.
-After stirring two or three times, you will reach the desired consistency.
+Stir two or three times until you reach the desired consistency.
 Your raspberry ice cream will keep for several months.
-Popsicles can also be made from pureed raspberries or yoghurt mixed with raspberries.
-Portion frozen purees and sauces into ice cube moulds.
-Once frozen, move the cubes to a container or plastic bag – these cubes are easier to portion later.
+You can also make ice pops from pureed raspberries or yoghurt mixed with raspberries.
+Or portion frozen purees and sauces into ice cube moulds.
+Once frozen, move the cubes to a container or plastic bag — these cubes are easier to portion and ready to use for later.

 Raspberry preserves

 Like almost every sweet fruit, raspberries can be boiled down into a preserve.
 First things first, carefully wash and sort your raspberries.
-Next, sprinkle the raspberries with plenty of sugar – 500 grams per 1 kilogram of raspberries – and leave them to soak for one to two hours.
-Then comes filling the preserving jars.
-For your preserving liquid, feel free to use simple sugar water, or embellish with a little raspberry syrup.
-Be sure to only fill the jars two-thirds full with the liquid and fruit – there needs to be enough room for expansion during the preserving process.
+Next, sprinkle the raspberries with plenty of sugar — 500g per 1kg of raspberries — and leave them to soak for 1 to 2 hours.
+The next step is to start filling the preserving jars.
+For your preserving liquid, feel free to use simple syrup, or embellish with a little raspberry syrup.
+Be sure to only fill the jars two-thirds of the way with the liquid and fruit.
+There needs to be enough room for expansion during the preserving process.

 Once all the fruit has been portioned and the jars filled, close the jars tightly and boil them down for an hour.